 I currently maintain two materially distinct practices that share themes and intent.
 I also explore the melding of these two approaches (see Chimeras).

-My work is an experiential investigation of our processing of sensory input into mostly, but not always, accurate representations of reality.
-The moment of slippage from seeing something as volumetric versus flat and back again, within an artful context, can be mysteriously transporting.
-For a moment, consciousness uncannily observes consciousness.
+Geometric patterns and forms are points of departure.
+I am interested in transitions from the rational and orderly into complex organic images and structures.
+Conflicting visual cues of spatiality vs. flatness also intrigues me.
+My work is, in part, an experiential investigation of our processing of raw sensory input into representations of reality.
+The moment of transition from seeing something as volumetric versus flat and back again, within an artful context, can be mysteriously transporting.

-I have been fascinated by string for many years.
-It is ordinary, and quintessentially linear, yet has actual weight and volume.
-Despite obvious differences, the hands-on and low-tech practice I refer to as "String/Rope/Cord" (S/R/C) has much in common with R/S/L. Both of these start with a geometric premise that mutates into more fluid visions.
-R/S/L presents illusions of volume posed by flat objects, while S/R/C contrasts apparent overall flatness with actual 3-dimensionality arising from the layering of the see-through, openly woven grids.
-S/R/C thereby investigates the transformation of the geometric into organic and networked structures.
-One flows into the other, and back again.
+Like R/S/L, S/R/C starts with a geometric premise that metamorphoses into more fluid visions.
+R/S/L presents illusions of volume posed by flat objects, while S/R/C contrasts apparent overall flatness with actual 3-dimensionality.
+S/R/C further investigates the transformation of the geometric into organic structures.
+Formal order flows into life-like networks, and back again.